 If you reach state pension age on or after 6 April 2016, you will fall under the flat rate state pension, known as the new state pension.

-If you are an employee, and you earn more than a certain amount per week or per month, you will either be credited with National Insurance contributions (‘NIC’) or pay NIC.
-The NICs you pay help you to qualify to receive the State Pension.
+If you are an employee, and you earn more than a certain amount per week or per month, you will either be credited with National Insurance contributions (NIC) or pay NIC.
+The NIC you pay help you to qualify to receive the state pension.

 What are occupational pensions?